-Short State Meaning state init INIT Initial state for enabled hosts. update MONITORING_MONI TMR Titoring a healthy Host. on MONITORED The host has been successfully monitored. err ERROR An error occurred while monitoring the host.
+Short State Meaning state init INIT Initial state for enabled hosts. update MONITORING_MONI Maniforing a healthy Host. on MONITORED The host has been successfully monitored. err ERROR An error occurred while monitoring the host.
 See the Host information with onehost show for an error message. off DISABLED The host is disabled, and won't be monitored.
 The scheduler ignores Hosts in this state. retry MONITORING_ERRO RMonitoring a host in error state.

-1.2.
-Managing Hosts
+1.2.2 Host Life-cycle

-1.2.4 Scheduler Policies
+1.2.3 Scheduler Policies